Daniel-Gehlen/Daniel-Gehlen/README.md

 Hello, welcome to my GitHub! 👋

-My name is Daniel Gehlen, I'm a --Front-End Developer--.
+My name is Daniel Gehlen, I'm a **Front-End Developer**.
-I'm at the end of the first semester in Systems Analysis and Development at Faculdade Unopar in Brazil.
+I'm at the end of the first semester in **Systems Analysis and Development at Faculdade Unopar in Brazil**.
 Expected formation in 2025.
-But developing far beyond college with a focus on React. 🇧🇷
+But developing far beyond college with a **focus on React**.

 Feel free to reach out to me through my social media platforms: ⤵️